Te Manawa (Westgate): Library services

 The building of the old Massey Library, now repurposed.

 Te Manawa inherits the library services of Massey Library.
 It is a part (one of 55 branches) of the wider family of Auckland Libraries, which has extensive collections of books, e-books, newspapers, magazines and online resources, even free movie streaming.
-There are designated places for its fiction, non-fiction, children's and teen's collections at Te Manawa.
+There are designated places for its fiction, non-fiction, children's and teen's collections.
 Te Manawa's community language collections include Chinese, Japanese, Korean and Pacific Island languages, such as Fijian, Samoan.
-There are 8 PCs available for customers to use for free; whereas, Wi-Fi connection is available for everyone regardless of having a library membership or not.
+There are PCs and a Wi-Fi connection available for library members and the public.
 Te Manawa has a designated study space allowing customers to sit down and study quietly.

-Back in 2010, then Waitakere City Council noticed that Northwest Auckland was growing so fast that the Massey Library was unable to meet future demand.
-A proposal to build a new three times larger library plus town square and bus interchange was put on table.
+In 2010, the then Waitakere City Council considered that the former Massey Library was unable to meet future demand created by the rapid development of the NorthWest Shopping Centre and surrounding amenities.
+The Council proposed the development of a new library, approximately three times larger than Massey Library, a town square and bus interchange.
 Massey Library was permanently closed on Thursday, 21 March 2019 shortly before the soft launch of Te Manawa.